gsantiago/date-fp/docs/functions/formatWithLocale.md

 ## formatWithLocale :: Object -> String -> Date -> String

 It works similar to [format](./format.md).
-The difference is that you can pass your own location object as first argument.
+The difference is that you can pass your own locale object as first argument.

 ```js
 import locale from './locales/pt-br'